ohheyrj/aws-certified-solutions-architect-notes/IAM.md

 # IAM

 IAM or Identity Access Management is used by AWS to create user, groups and roles.

-The IAM service is global meaing it has no region.
+The IAM service is global meaning it has no region.

 AWS creates a root account when you first create your AWS account.
 The root account should only be used when needed and not day to day.